bigman73/minimal-ts/README.md

 v1.0.3
 ```

-Then publish to to npm with:
+Then publish the new version of the package to `npm` with:

 ```shell
 npm publish